Enhancement of Weak Interactions in Phase Transitions in Condensed Matter and Early Universe: Introduction

 A natural place to search for enhancement of such small effects is in collective phenomena such as phase transitions - see e.g. \cite{Siratori1}.
 Systems are highly sensitive to weak perturbations near criticality.
 In the following we develop this idea within the Zeldovich nucleation model of first-order phase transitions presented e.g. in the book \cite{Landau}.

 The nucleation theory may also be applied to formation of crystals.
 The strongly enhanced effects of weak interactions may appear in the formation of chiral crystals from concentrated solutions of non-chiral components, for example NaClO$_3$ from solutions containing ions Na$^+$ and ClO$_3^-$.
 Some remarkable experiments with NaClO$_3$ solutions were described in Refs.~\cite{DayPT,Viedma}.
+In principle, the enhancement effect in this problem may be related to the chirality of biological molecules.